ChaitMat/my_room_environment_control/README.md

 # Web app to control the AC over the internet.
 This project is a web app to control an AC (Air Conditioner) in my room.
 Raspberry pi is used to host the web app and control the AC using an IR blaster.
-Thw web app is built using a Flask framework and MQTT protocol is used to publish data to multiple users.
-Celery is used to scedule tasks and run asynchronous tasks.
+The web app is built using a Flask framework and MQTT protocol is used to publish data to multiple users.
+Celery is used to schedule tasks and run asynchronous tasks.

 ## Features of the web app